Curriculum, Enrollment, and Graduation

 • Minor Advisor: Indicates the advisor associated with the student’s minor or minors.

-Additionally, one advisor will be marked as “Primary.”
-Students will only have one advisor from one of the above mentioned categories indicated as “primary.”
-Generally the primary advisor is the student’s Major Advisor and should be a first contact when the student is looking for a registration PIN.
+Additionally, one advisor will be marked as “Primary”.
+Students will only have one advisor from one of the above-mentioned categories indicated as “primary.”
+Generally, the primary advisor is the student’s Major Advisor and should be the first contact when the student is looking for a registration PIN.

 Classification of Students

-• Freshman: an undergraduate student who has earned less than thirty credits.
+• Freshman: An undergraduate student who has earned fewer than thirty credits.

 Add Procedure

 Students may add classes online using MyInfo through the 5th day of the semester.
-After the 5th semester day, all adds require the instructor's and the advisor's signatures on an Add/Drop form.
-After the 10th semester day, all adds require the additional signature of the Assistant Dean of the student’s major curriculum on an Drop/Add form.
+After the 5th semester day, all additions require the instructor's and the advisor's electronic signatures on an online Add/Drop form.
+After the 10th semester day, all additions require the additional electronic signature of the Assistant Dean of the student’s major curriculum on an online Add/Drop form.

 Drop Procedure